 Three (3) letters of recommendation are required.
 Reference letters should not be from personal friends or family members.
-Letters of recommendation must be submitted directly to CASPA on or before September 1.
-It is strongly recommended that letters of recommendation include at least one from a clinician (MD/DO/PA/NP preferred) and one from someone the applicant has known for at least 6 months.
+Letters of recommendation must be submitted directly to CASPA by September 1.
+It is strongly recommended that letters of recommendation include at least one from a clinician (MD/DO/PA/NP preferred) and at least one from someone the applicant has known for at least 6 months.
+Again, we strongly recommend documents be sent to CASPA at least two weeks prior to the September 1st deadline to ensure the applicant receives the CASPA "complete date" by the deadline.

 Once the CASPA application is received by the admissions office, applicants will receive an email with a link granting access to the MBKU portal, my.ketchum.edu.
-Applicants must submit the non-refundable \$75 supplemental application fee.
+Applicants must submit the non-refundable \$50 supplemental application fee.

 The number of applicants to the School of PA Studies at MBKU exceeds the number of available seats.
 Some applicants will not be admitted even though their academic records surpass the specified minimum recommendations and requirements.
-Our goal is to select students who are academically capable of completing the Master of Medical Science program and who also possess the personal attributes necessary to practice medicine as a PA.
+We aim to select students who demonstrate academic strength and capability, motivation, and personal attributes necessary for the practice of medicine as a PA.

-The admissions process begins with a screening of each applicant's scholastic qualifications including college records and prerequisite completion.
+The admissions process begins with a screening of each applicant's scholastic qualifications, including college records and prerequisite completion.
 This is done in multiple steps.
 First is a screening of each applicant's degree and coursework prerequisites for admission.
-Only those applicants who have completed all of the required courses move to the second stage.
-Next, the applicants who have met all the required prerequisites are then reviewed for completion of their direct patient care experience.
+Only those applicants who have completed all of the required courses and degree move to the second stage.
+Applicants who have met all the required prerequisites are then reviewed for completion of their direct patient care experience.
 Third, applicants move to the next stage based on the totality of their GPA, academic qualifications, type and number of patient care experience hours, and any military experience.